 One of the most interesting experiences of a visit to Niagara is a trip under the Falls, by the means of a Steamer “Maid of the Mist.”
 The voyagers are swathed in oilskins as a defence from the saturating spray and the spectacle of the mighty volume of water, passing over the precipice 160 feet above, to fall in thunder on the rocks below is as magnificent as it is impressive.

 MOSS DRAPED OAKS as seen in Jungle Gardens near New Iberia, La.
 The Jungle Gardens contain a fabulous collection of exotic plants and form a beauty spot worthy of a visit at any time of the year.

 I’ll close with one final postcard from my current territory!
 This is just one in a series of “Lusterchrome” postcards featuring the Western Massachusetts region that I discovered bound together with a rubber band (and on sale in an unbelievable 10 for 25 cents deal).
-Wait a few months and I’d say that the views from the Mohawk Trail will match this image almost perfectly!
+Wait a few months and I’d say that the views from this trail will match this image almost perfectly!